marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/sitevpn.md

 - **Peer IP Address**: The remote endpoint of the VPN tunnel.
 - **Access Control List**: The traffic that should be encrypted and sent through the tunnel.
 - **Transform Set**: The security protocols and algorithms (ESP with AES and SHA-HMAC) to use for protecting the traffic.
-This was established in the Task 5.
+This was established in Task 5.

 Finally, I apply the map to G0/1.